 2 Mix the dry ingredients: In a large mixing bowl, whisk together the flour, baking powder, baking soda, salt, and poppy seeds.

 3 Make the batter: In the bowl of a stand mixer, beat the butter until creamy.
 Add the sugar and lemon zest, beat for 3 to 4 minutes, or until pale and fluffy.
 Scrape down the sides of the bowl and beat in the eggs one at a time, scraping the bowl after each addition.

-Whisk the lemon juice and milk together in a measuring cup.
+Whisk the lemon juice and buttermilk together in a measuring cup.
 With the mixer on medium-low, beat in a third of the flour mixture, followed by a third of the milk mixture.
 Continue to add the flour and milk, alternating between the two and scraping down the sides of the bowl as needed.

 4 Bake the cake: Scrape the batter into the prepared pan and even the top.
 Tap the pan on the counter a few times to make sure the batter settles into the crevices of the pan.